 Autumn Term 1

-This term, Year 1’s topic is ‘the History of Camden Market’.
+In History, we will be learning about ‘the History of Camden Market’.
 We will be visiting the market and using our detective skills to find clues about what the market used to be like.
-In drama we will throw ourselves back in time to imagine what life might have been like in the past, and understand what Camden Market must have been like with the stables and the horse hospital.
+In drama we will take ourselves back in time to imagine what life might have been like in the past, and understand what Camden Market must have been like with the stables and the horse hospital.

 Our class texts this term encourage lots of imaginative retelling.
 We will be reading the beloved picture book, The Odd Egg and Who Are You.
-We will also look at some traditional African tales for Black History month.
+We will also look at poetry inspired by Black History month.

 In Maths, we will be revisiting our number facts – counting up to 10 and working with numbers from 0-10 to build a more solid understanding of place value, addition and subtraction.
 We will be trying to use our reasoning skills to explain what we have found.